maddenp/nml/README.md

 Note that get and set commands may not be mixed in a single _nml_ invovation.

-To create a new namelist file (without redirecting stdout):
+To create a new namelist file from scratch (i.e. without starting with an input file):

 ````
 % rm -f new